 #FCdebate: Is a 48-team World Cup a good idea or a bad idea?

 James Tyler: Now, Nick.
-I write to you about an exciting opportunity recently proposed by FIFA president Gianni Infantino: A glorious proposal for an expanded World Cup format, which leaves room for a ton more games, more teams and a host of thrilling permutations.
+I write to you about an exciting opportunity: An expanded World Cup, which leaves room for a ton more games, more teams and a host of thrilling permutations.

 Fiji vs. Uruguay!
 Scotland vs. Estonia!
 Canada vs. Tajikistan!
 These matches might not thrill at first but they're also unlikely to happen even with 48 teams in the mix.
 What matters more is the potential this idea represents for countries outside the elite, from the medium-sized Baltic nations to the island archipelagos of the Indian Ocean.